szweibel/javascripting-graduate-student-old/workshop/Javascript.md

 }
 ```

-# Finding Answers with Google

 The absolute most important thing to learn is how to find answers to your questions.
 This means learning how to ask the right questions.
 It comes through practice.
 Seeing an error

-# Objects in JavaScript

 Objects are a way to store data in a structured way.
 They are useful for storing data that has a lot of different properties.
 Here's an example: